Since ancient times, honey has been used as both a food and a medicine.

 It contains virtually no fiber, fat or protein (2).

-It also contains trace amounts (under 1% of RDA) of several vitamins and minerals, but you would have to eat many pounds to fulfill your daily requirements.
+It also contains trace amounts — under 1% of the RDI — of several vitamins and minerals, but you would have to eat many pounds to fulfill your daily requirements.

-Bottom Line: Honey is thick, sweet liquid made by honeybees.
-It is low in vitamins and minerals, but may be high in some plant compounds.
+Summary Honey is thick, sweet liquid made by honeybees.
+It is low in vitamins and minerals but may be high in some plant compounds.

-Scientists believe that it is the combination of these compounds that gives honey its antioxidant power (5).
+Scientists believe that the combination of these compounds gives honey its antioxidant power (5).

 Antioxidants have been linked to reduced risk of heart attacks, strokes and some types of cancer.
 They may also promote eye health (8).